YuqiGuo105/quill-project/README.md

 🌐 URL for this project: [https://quill-frontend.vercel.app/](https://quill-frontend.vercel.app/)

 I have completed the development of the dashboard component for this project, which includes the integration of various charts using the rechart component.
+The backend will fetch data from database in supabase.

 ### Dashboard Component
 The dashboard is designed to support multiple charts, providing a dynamic and interactive user interface for data visualization.